 On January 29 in BC provincial court, the Honourable Judge Donna Senniw is expected to rule in the case of R v Barinecutt.
 Bruce Barinecutt faces a (new since 2012) mandatory victim surcharge that due to his poverty and his disability he will never be able to pay.
 His lawyer, relying on two important decisions from the Ontario Court of Justice that found a Charter breach for the same victim fine, argued that to impose the mandatory fine on Mr. Barinecutt would result in cruel and unusual punishment for him.

-UPDATE: In the case of R v Holt, BC Supreme Court justice finds that while the mandatory minimum sentence aimed at reducing gun violence amounted to a “very serious deprivation” of liberty for some people caught under its provisions and was therefore of no force and effect.
+, BC Supreme Court justice finds that while the mandatory minimum sentence aimed at reducing gun violence amounted to a “very serious deprivation” of liberty for some people caught under its provisions and was therefore of no force and effect.
 Holt will not receive the mandatory minimum for the offence.